 If you’ve not already done so, it’s a good time to book your boiler in for its annual service to make sure it continues to give you hot water and heating throughout the season.
 But do still visually check the pipework around it to make sure there aren’t any leaks or signs of damage, avoiding touching any hot pipes.

 Not only will you feel ready to enjoy lots of holidays in your static caravan or lodge if it’s clean and fresh, but removing dirt and other nasties will also help keep the bodywork, soft furnishings and other fixtures and fittings in a good condition.

 Check out our cleaning guide for more tips.

 10. Pop the kettle on!

 Finally, you’ll want to pop the kettle on for a nice cuppa, or pour a glass of your favourite tipple, sit back and relax!

 One final check is to make sure your static caravan insurance is up-to-date so you can relax in the knowledge that you’re covered for things like accidental damage, fire, theft, storm and flooding.

 A big thank you to Ribby Hall Holiday Village where we filmed our static caravan Spring checks video.

 Over to you

-Is there any essential Spring checks we’ve missed that you carry out when you first visit your caravan or lodge?
+Are there any essential Spring static caravan or holiday lodge checks we’ve missed that you carry out when you make your first visit of the new season?
 Feel free to add any to the comments box below.